 Billy Joel had been having trouble getting his career moving.
 His first solo album was Cold Spring Harbor in 1971.
 The crazy thing is, the label mastered the album at the wrong speed!
 Joel came off a bit like The Chipmunks.
 Billy moved to Columbia Records (and to L.A. from New York) in 1972, and that’s when he was playing in a piano bar.

 I wore out my first copy, bought a second, and then bought it again when it came out on CD.
 I like every song.
-Lest you think I’m crazy (you may be right), here’s what happened when five of us (Joe Skare, Tim “Timmo” Cawley, Bill Barker, Jim Steel & I) were talking (in the late ’90’s or so) at our Classic Rock radio station, KTGL “The Eagle”.
+Lest you think I’m crazy (you may be right), here’s what happened in the late ‘90’s when five of us (Joe Skare, Tim “Timmo” Cawley, Bill Barker, Jim Steel & I) were talking at our Classic Rock radio station, KTGL “The Eagle”.
 We were discussing what albums we might choose if we were marooned on an island (with stereo equipment & electricity obviously), and three of us mentioned Turnstiles as a possibility.
 We figured it’s because all of the songs are good, and they weren’t burned out by too much radio play.

-Billy Joel finally broke big time.
-The Stranger was released in 1977.
+Billy Joel finally broke big time with The Stranger, released in 1977.
 It had four hit singles…”Just The Way You Are”, “Movin’ Out”, “Only The Good Die Young”, and “She’s Always A Woman”.
 Plus, “The Stranger” and “Scenes From An Italian Restaurant” were regulars on FM stations.
 At the time, it became Columbia Record’s all time best selling album, even passing Bridge Over Troubled Water.

 Billy Joel followed that up with a string of hit albums…52nd Street, Glass Houses, The Nylon Curtain, and An Innocent Man.
 During that run, he also had another 17 hit singles.
 Hits that made the Top 10 included “My Life”, “You May Be Right”, “It’s Still Rock & Roll To Me” (#1), “Tell Her About It” (#1), “Uptown Girl” and “An Innocent Man”.